New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- New Orleans and its opponents have not yet scored more than 43.5 points -- this matchup's over/under -- in a game this year.
+- New Orleans and its opponents have not yet scored more than 43.5 points in a game this year.

-- New York's games have gone over 43.5 points in only one opportunity this season.
+- New York and its opponents have combined to score more than 43.5 points in one game this season.

 - The combined points per game average of the two teams, 43, is 0.5 points fewer than Sunday's over/under.